 - A. This permit is only for the development described in Coastal Development Permit No. 5-01-288.
 Pursuant to Title 14, California Code of Regulations, section 13250(b)(6), the exemptions otherwise provided in Public Resources Code, section 30610(a) shall not apply.
-Accordingly, any future improvements to the single family houses described in this permit, including but not limited to repair and maintenance identified as requiring a permit in Public Resources Code, section 30610(d) and Title 14, California Code of Regulations, sections 13252(a)-(b), shall require an amendment to Permit No. 5-01-288 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government. - B. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall execute and record a deed restriction, in a form and content acceptable to the Executive Director, reflecting the above restrictions on development within VTTM 15402.
-The deed restriction shall include legal descriptions of the applicant's entire parcels.
+Accordingly, any future improvements to the single family houses described in this permit, including but not limited to repair and maintenance identified as requiring a permit in Public Resources Code, section 30610(d) and Title 14, California Code of Regulations, sections 13252(a)-(b), shall require an amendment to Permit No. 5-01-288 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government, unless the Executive Director of the Commission determines that no amendment or new permit is required. - B. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the permittee shall execute and record a deed restriction, in a form and content acceptable to the Executive Director, reflecting the above restrictions on development within VTTM 15402.
+The deed restriction shall include legal descriptions of the permittee's entire parcels.
 The deed restriction shall run with the land, binding all successors and assigns, and shall be recorded free of prior liens that the Executive Director determines may affect the enforceability of the restriction.
 The deed restriction shall not be removed or changed without a Commission amendment to this coastal development permit.